 PCA’s Federal Committee

 The PCA Federal Committee works to identify and recommend, as appropriate, priority conservation needs for native plants and their habitats, and coordinate implementation of programs for addressing those needs.
 It serves as a forum for coordination and implementation of a national native plant conservation program, consisting of public education and outreach, research, conservation actions, native plant materials development coordination, databases and information exchange, and international programs.
 Federal Committee members are encouraged to take appropriate action within the limits of their respective authorities, policies, and budgets.
 The PCA Federal Committee coordinates program implementation with State natural resource agencies and natural heritage programs where appropriate, and promotes cooperative efforts with States, Tribal land managers, and local, national, and international conservation organizations through existing agreements or through establishment of new agreements.
 The PCA Federal Committee is chaired by Peggy Olwell, Plant Conservation Program Lead for the Bureau of Land Management.

 PCA’s Non-Federal Cooperator Committee

-The PCA Non-Federal Cooperator Committee is chaired by Sophia Shaw, President and Chief Executive Officer of Chicago Botanic Garden.
+The PCA Non-Federal Cooperator Committee is chaired by Kayri Havens, Medard and Elizabeth Welch Senior Director, Ecology and Conservation Senior Scientist at the Chicago Botanic Garden.
 The PCA NFC Committee represents the interests and ideas of various organizations such as botanic gardens, universities, educational groups, state agencies, businesses, professional societies, trade associations, native plant societies, and garden clubs.
 The PCA NFC Committee partners with the PCA Federal Committee and others to advance plant conservation, promote native plant community restoration, and conduct botanical conservation science.
 The PCA NFC Committee website is at http://plantconservationalliance.org/.